HSX99/fourier-piano/README.md

 ## Another way of plotting the Fourier transform
 ![](pngs/c-log-freq.png)
 The same signal (me humming a C4), but the horizontal axis has been scaled logarithmically.
-Consequentially, the octaves are now equally spaced, much like on a piano!
+Consequentially, the octaves are now *equally spaced*, much like on a piano!

 ## Plotting the Fourier transform on a piano
 ![](pngs/c-piano.png)